vantezzen/auto-form/README.md

 #### Arrays

-AutoForm supports Array _of objects_.
+AutoForm supports arrays _of objects_.
 Because inferring things like field labels from arrays of strings/numbers/etc. is difficult, only objects are supported.

 ```tsx
 const formSchema = z.object({